vertica/vertica-python/README.md

 ```

 ### SQL Data conversion to Python objects
-When a query is executed and `Cursor.fetch*()` is called, SQL results are returned as Python objects.
+When a query is executed and `Cursor.fetch*()` is called, SQL data (bytes) are deserialized as Python objects.
 The following table shows the default mapping from SQL data types to Python objects:

 | SQL data type  | Python object type |
 | -------------- | ------------------ |